lucval/yojee/shopping_basket/README.md

 - product-name is the name of the product (imported prefix is not required)
 - category-name is the name of the category to be created

+An example key/value database file *category.db* is provided in the repo as well to speed up this procedure.

 Commands
 ========